hyphanet/website/content/pages/download-fr.md

 the same time_, both proxy demons will become confused and upset.
 Don't do this!

-## Using Freenet
+## Using Hyphanet

-Please try the [step by step guide][url_freesocial] to setting up Freenet and various Freenet apps, especially if installing on OS X.
+Please try the [step by step guide][url_freesocial] to setting up Hyphanet and various Hyphanet apps, especially if installing on OS X.
-We are not responsible for unofficial third party apps it recommends (including FMS), but many Freenet users and developers use them.
+We are not responsible for unofficial third party apps it recommends (including FMS), but many Hyphanet users and developers use them.

 ### Firewalls and routers

-Freenet should work fine with most routers, but if you are having problems and you have a firewall or router, click [**here**](help.html#firewall) for some info.
+Hyphanet should work fine with most routers, but if you are having problems and you have a firewall or router, click [**here**](help.html#firewall) for some info.